Stockholm · Operators

 See the Build →

 Monthly retainer, twelve-month minimum.
-Ongoing rebuild-and-run across multiple US-facing surfaces.
+Ongoing rebuild-and-run across multiple US website, deck, and sales materials.
 Typical for Stockholm operators running several US product lines, multiple US subsidiaries, or sustained US enterprise programs across pre-IPO and post-IPO phases.

 See the Partnership →